mighdoll/thimbleberry/packages/linker/README.md

 Features include:

-- import / export support in wgsl, including import deduplication and token renaming
+- import / export support in wgsl (including import deduplication and token renaming)
-- parameterize exports via pluggable templating or code generation
+- dynamic exports via pluggable template engines, or code generation functions
 - compatible with static wgsl tools like code formatters and wgsl-analyzer
+- supports #if #else #endif, and #replace
-- small (about 3kb)
+- small (about 3kb).
+No build step required.

 #### Simple Example